 I was going to give examples of where I have personal knowledge of this, but whilst drafting this post I came across a number of articles online from the past few years and somehow think that you, dear reader, will be able to look through them and decide if a blind eye is being turned to this issue by government rather than having me tell you my view of it.
 I've placed the links below in a roughly chronological order:

-12th April 2006 Letter from the Office of the Deputy Prime Minister, who then gad the responsibility for housing matters, to all Local Authorities regarding "Gatekeeping" and comment from Homelessness Link on the letter
+, who then gad the responsibility for housing matters, to all Local Authorities regarding "Gatekeeping" and comment from Homelessness Link on the letter31st August 2008 Article in the

-22th March 2009 Inside Housing reports on the fall on on homelessness applications
+newspaper22th March 2009 Inside Housing reports on the fall on on homelessness applications

 So who thinks that Gatekeeping is going on?